PrioteasaAndrei/artistic-colorization-UNet/README.md

   </tr>
 </table>

-In very simple words, AdaIN was neglected by the baseline UNet.
-After few iterations the latent space of the AdaIN encoder was all put to zero.
-A sign that the network was suppressing it, in favour of pure reconsruction.
-The consequence is that at inference phase, when passing different style images, no difference would be observed.
+AdaIN (Adaptive Instance Normalization) was effectively disregarded by the baseline UNet architecture.
+After a few iterations, the latent space in the AdaIN encoder was driven entirely to zero (see next image), indicating that the network was suppressing its influence in favor of straightforward reconstruction.
+As a result, during the inference phase, when different style images were input, there was no noticeable effect on the output, demonstrating that the style information was not contributing to the reconstructed image.

-In the following picture you can see the histograms of the values inside the latent space for 10 random test images, sampled from the [imagenet-1k](https://huggingface.co/datasets/imagenet-1k) dataset.

 <p align="center">
   <img src="./images/LatentSpace-zeros.jpeg" width="1000" />
+  Histogram of random samples from the style latent space.
 </p>

-#### First attempted solution: training with different pairs of (context + style) images
+#### Attempt 1: training with different pairs of (context + style) images
 To achieve this, we build a new dataloader that sampled pairs of context and style iamges and we fed them both to the network.
 The forward pass is pretty intuitive.
 The backward pass needed some more careful thinking though.
 Our first idea was to introduce a new loss, thus distinguishing between colorization and style loss.
 The colorization loss was exactly the same as before, a linear combination of MSE and lpips between recreated image and original colur image.